Mil-ex/Mil-ex/README.md

 # 🚀 Aerospace Engineer in the Making

 ### Welcome to My Orbit 🌌
 Hi, I'm **Alex**, an aspiring Aerospace Engineer with a penchant for all things tech, data, and automation.
 Recently, I've developed a strong interest in extending and deepening my knowledge in **electronics** and **software development**.
-Currently, I'm navigating my studies at the **University of Stuttgart** while working as a **Student Employee at Mercedes-Benz AG**.
+Currently, I'm navigating my studies at the **University of Stuttgart** while working as a **Working Student at Mercedes-Benz AG**.
 Here's a glimpse into my universe:

 ---